Tito Rabat: Barni Racing Team (2021)

+Kawasaki Puccetti Racing (2021-2024)

+In 2021 before the season end, Tito Rabat joined Kawasaki Puccetti Racing.

+Yamaha Motoxracing WorldSBK Team (2025)

+From 2025, Rabat joined the Yamaha Motoxracing WorldSBK Team.

+Petronas MIE Racing Honda Team (2025)

+After parting ways with Yamaha Motoxracing WorldSBK Team in mid-season, Rabat was confirmed to join Petronas MIE Racing Honda Team to replace the injured Tarran Mackenzie.

 ESBK Spanish Superbike Speed Championship

 Honda Laglisse (2022)

 In March 2022, it was announced that Rabat would take part in the ESBK Spanish Superbike Speed Championship riding for Honda Laglisse.
 In August 2022, Rabat competed at the Thruxton Circuit race weekend in the British Superbike Championship, filling in for a rider vacancy.